AnthonyGleason/Wheres-My-Package/README.md

 Live Demo: <a href='https://antinf.github.io/Wheres-My-Package/'>Press Here</a>

 Local Installation Instructions: To run this project locally, first clone this repository.
-Then 'cd' into the cloned repository 'cd' into the client folder and run the command 'npm install' to install required dependencies.
-After dependencies install you can then run the command 'npm run start'.
-The client will run at localhost port 3000 by default and connect to my api hosted on Heroku.
-You can modify your client so you can run a locally hosted server by changing line 76 in PackageSearch.js in the client's components folder from "let response = await fetch(`https://wheresmypackage.herokuapp.com/api/search/${searchInput}`" to "let response = await fetch(`https://localhost:5000/api/search/${searchInput}`".
-Then open a second terminal window and 'cd' into the server directory of the cloned repository and type 'npm run install' to install required dependencies for the server.
-After the depencencies finish installing you can run the command 'npm run start'.
-Now your client should be running at localhost 3000 and will connect to the locally running server at localhost 5000.
+You must type ```npm install``` in both the server and client folders to install required dependencies.
+After dependencies install you can then run the command ```npm run start``` in both the client and server to run them locally.
+The client will run at localhost port 3000 and connect to the server at localhost port 5000 by default.

+If you would like to use my server I have hosted on heroku you can modify the PackageSearch.js file in the components folder.
+Change the line ```const USE_LOCALHOST = true;``` to ```const USE_LOCALHOST = false;```

 Screenshots:
 ![desktop1](https://user-images.githubusercontent.com/87878255/232182016-96128802-063b-4ebf-95de-8b6326f4244b.png)